Harvard–Yale football rivalry: 1894

 violence.
 In an era before players employed protective equipment of any type, the result of rough play was a given; however, competition between the Yale and Harvard football programs was placed on hiatus, seven players denoted in "dying condition" after the contest, according to the German daily newspaper Munchener Nachrichten.

 Frank Hinkey has been alleged to have broken the collarbone of a Harvard player following a fair catch.
 Yale tackle Fred Murphy broke the nose of Harvard's Bob Hallowell during an official's conference; in turn, Murphy absorbed a hard hit later in the contest that hospitalized him.
-Rumors circulated post-game he died in a local hospital.
+Rumors circulated after the game that he died in a local hospital.
 Violence ensued among fans in the streets of Springfield.

 The Harvard faculty voted by a two-to-one margin to abolish football.
-Harvard President Charles W. Eliot supported the faculty.
+Harvard president Charles W. Eliot supported the faculty.
 Eliot opined, "Football is to academics what bull fighting is to agriculture".

 The Harvard Corporation sided, however, with alumni and students who championed the sport.
 The Harvard Board of Overseers invited Camp to chair an investigative committee to determine the extent of "character-building" as well as "brutality" on college and prep school football fields.
 Rev. Joseph Twichell, Endicott Peabody and Henry E. Howland were among the committee's members.

-Ray Tompkins, a former teammate of Camp as well as a two-time captain at the guard position, confided to Camp during the crisis of '94 that football was too American to be abrogated by any one or more faculty.
-Tompkins later would be namesake to the building, Ray Tompkins House, that is the administrative headquarters for Yale athletics.
+Ray Tompkins, a former teammate of Camp's, as well as a two-time captain at the guard position, confided to Camp during the crisis of '94 that football was too American to be abrogated by any one or more faculty.
+Tompkins later would be namesake to the building, Ray Tompkins House, that serves as the administrative headquarters for Yale athletics.

 Yale and Harvard took a two-year hiatus on the football rivalry.
-The programs have played annually ever since excluding the World War I and World War II years.
+The programs have played annually ever since, excluding the World War I and World War II years and in 2020 due to the COVID-19 pandemic.

 1898

-November 19 two future members of the National Football Foundation/College Football Hall of Fame showcased apt athletic and leadership ability, leading Harvard to a 17–0 victory.
+On the November 19 game, two future members of the National Football Foundation/College Football Hall of Fame showcased apt athletic and leadership ability, leading Harvard to a 17–0 victory.
 Both would later coach the Crimson.
 Bill Reid, a fullback, scored two touchdowns versus Yale.
 Harvard achieved a rare victory in the series, its third in 19 contests.
 Reid was rewarded with his picture published in Harper's Weekly.
 Percy D. Haughton was on the gridiron, too, for the Crimson.

 The now traditional end of season scheduling started this date and continues to the present.

 1900

-November 24 in Orange, CT at Yale Field undefeated and untied Harvard and Yale teams met, Yale winning 28–0.
-Gordon Brown, a four-time first team All American at the guard position, captained a 1900 Yale Bulldogs football team that held scoreless eleven of thirteen opponents.
+On November 24 in Orange, Connecticut at Yale Field, the undefeated and untied Harvard and Yale teams met once more, with Yale winning 28–0.
+Gordon Brown, a four-time first team All American at the guard position, captained a team that held eleven of thirteen opponents scoreless.

 1903

-November 21 Harvard hosted Yale at Harvard Stadium for the first time.
+On November 21, Harvard hosted Yale at Harvard Stadium for the first time.
 Yale won, 16–0, before an estimated crowd of 40,000.

-Harvard opened the facility versus Dartmouth the week before.
+Harvard opened the facility with a game versus Dartmouth the week before.